 - 1 tablespoon sriracha optional: skip if you don't want it spicy

-- 1 stalk scallion (diced)
+- 1 stalk green onion, diced

-- ½ garlic clove grated optional
+- ½ garlic clove, grated optional

 - pinch salt